missamii/GA-Mirror/w04/Morning_Exercises/do4/d04_morning_exercise.md

   and so on.
 If I get to where there's either 1 letter left in the center or no letters left uncrossed, then my string is a palindrome!

-2. Another method: I would write out my string and then underneath it I would start copying the letters in reverse order.
+2. METHOD 2: I would write out my string and then underneath it I would start copying the letters in reverse order.
 When I'm done if the two strings are the same, it's a palindrome.
 Example with the string "ethan" I would write it out:

   "ethan" and then write it out in reverse underneath: